luickk/MlAstConcurrencyAnalyser/README.md

     var 2 diff:  3604555
     var 3 diff:  1838930
     ```
-    As we can see, without any mutexe, the amount of missed non-atomic addition operation increases drasticly per variable.
+    As we can see, without any mutexe, the amount of missed non-atomic addition operation increases drastically per variable.

 ### Simple Initial Concurrency Configuration Language (SICCL)

-SICCL is a very rudamentary formal language describing intitial concurrent configurations of a program.
+SICCL is a very rudimentary formal language describing initial concurrent configurations of a program.
-The only entities are threads and variales.
+The only entities are threads and variables.
 Every new dimension resembles a new thread.
-In the future the language could include gramar/ syntax for locking, syncing, timing delays to provide a reduced but complex enough environment for the model to experiment with.
+In the future the language could include grammar/ syntax for locking, syncing, timing delays to provide a reduced but complex enough environment for the model to experiment with.

 Originally I wanted to go with a multidimensional tree like structure where every new axis was a new thread.
 That was a lot more elegant, not just for readability, but also for generation.
 The problem was that numpy/ tensorflow doesn't really support multi axis arrays with different sizes, and transforming (mostly padding) them is more complex than just going with an already flattened(static in size and axes) structure.
 The new flattened version has the problem that thread information needs to be encoded as well.
 For example: